jruizcabrejos/jruizcabrejos/content/post/accessible-frugality-barcelona-trash-collection-data-20250201/index.md

 <img src="./firefox_hYxHdfeUpx.gif" alt="Animation of data scrapping" style="width: 60%; height: auto;">
 <figcaption>Figure 7 </figcaption>

-- Then, once all the data for each street/number is collected, I geocoded{{< pagenote "gave them a latitude/longitude coordinate" />}} each street name with OpenStreet Map API.
+- Then, once all the data for each street/number is collected, I geocoded{{< pagenote "gave them a latitude/longitude coordinate" />}} each street name with the OpenStreet Map API, using the httr2 package.

 This two-step procedure is [documented in the github for this project](https://github.com/jruizcabrejos/barcelona_trastos).